denniscwylie/sarks/user_guide.md

   k-mers within sequences in a fasta file

 All Python scripts are written for Python 3.
-Details regarding the usage of these scripts are provided below.
+Details regarding the usage of these scripts are provided below (abbreviated usage information can be obtained for each script by calling it with the -h or --help flag).

 Examples of the usage of these scripts can be found in the shell scripts indicated below (I suggest going through them in the indicated